adlsn/LoGBNet/README.md

 ## Experiments

-> We evaluate our method on a 3D aorta segmentation dataset, with comparisons against baseline approaches.
+> We evaluate our method on the following dataset, with comparisons against baseline approaches.

 > ### Dataset
 > - [VMR Aorta data](https://www.vascularmodel.org/)